top of page

 Next, I will place them in a large pot and mix the strawberries with 5 cups of sugar.
 Cover with a lid and set it in a cool place.
 Allow the fruit to sit with the sugar for 3-4 hours.
 Add 1/2 teaspoon of butter to reduce foaming.
 (Optional)

 Place the pan on the stove and bring to a boil.
 Add 1/3 cup of lemon juice and cook it to the gelling point.
 (220 degrees Fahrenheit at sea level, subtract 2 degrees for every 1000 feet above sea level.)
+I like to use a digital thermometer for this.

 Using a jar funnel, fill your hot jars leaving a 1/4 inch headspace.